michalbe/gh-jira/README.md

 # GH -> Jira SOCI

 This Mozilla Firefox/Google Chrome Add-on changes ticket numbers in PRs' titles to links to proper Jira tickets.
+I personally find it helpful when reviewing tasks, so I don't need to copy/paste anything.

 ![How it works?](images/how.gif)